cvut-czm/cool-moodle/README.md

 # Moodle plugin - Common Object Oriented Library
+> Documentation is still in progress.

-This is moodle local plugin that serves as library for others plugins.
-It
+This is moodle local plugin that serves as library for our others plugins.

-## Plugins
+## Plugins using this library
  * Private sandbox
+ * Seminar sandbox
+ * Gitlab view
+ * Gitlab classroom
+ * PDFsec

-## Parts
+## Parts of this library
 ### Entity framework
+Provide object oriented access to database.

+### Forms
+Provide some basic/shared forms for confirmation, etc.

-### Moodle centralized API
+### Page
+Provide object oriented take on pages.